alanm31/FNF-Porting-Stuff/README.md

 	addPadCamera();
 	#end

-	//in states, those needs to be added before super.create();
+	//in states, these need to be added before super.create();
-	//in substates, in fuction new at the last line add those
+	//in substates, in fuction new at the last line add these

 	//on Playstate.hx after all
-	//obj.camera = ...
+	//obj.cameras = [...]
 	//add
 	#if android
 	addAndroidControls();